mcoughlin/line_search/README.md

 To create the DAG you run run line_setup.
 Make sure you only do this inside of pycoh_runs or a similar directory, or you'll get a ton of junk files where you don't want them.

+Remember to target the pycoh module before running the ini file.

+source ~/pycoh_runs/setup_paths.sh

+Running the ini file for condor submission

 cd ~/pycoh_runs
 ~/gitrepo/line_search/line_setup –ini_file ./HIFOX_10.ini –verbose

+Once the output says that the jobs are ready for submitting to Condor move on, if error: check for any mistakes in previous lines.

+Submitting jobs to Condor
 condor_submit_dag -maxjobs 750 ./dags/(enter the tag of your run here).dag
 Then you can monitor the DAG's progress in real time: tail -f dags/(enter the tag of your run here).dag.dagman.out